nathanrobinson/electron-service-bus/README.md

 ## Roadmap

 1. ~~peek, receive~~, and send messages to/from queues and subscriptions
+2. ~~support dead-letter queues~~
-2. delete queues, topics, and subscriptions
+3. delete queues, topics, and subscriptions
-3. add and edit queues, topics, and subscriptions
+4. add and edit queues, topics, and subscriptions
-4. forward queues and subscriptions
+5. forward queues and subscriptions
-5. edit forward rules
+6. edit forward rules